-If you ever bothered to take a look at one of the 64-bit Longhorn compiles, you may have noticed that these builds are extremely empty and lack, for example, the sidebar.
+If you ever bothered to take a look at one of the 64-bit Longhorn compiles, you may have noticed that most of these builds are extremely empty and lack, as one example, the sidebar.
 There’s a good reason why these compiles lack lots of features the x86 Longhorn compiles did have.

 A new architecture

-When the development of Longhorn began the 64-bit processors we know today did not exist yet.
+When the development of Longhorn began, the 64-bit processors we know today were not yet available.
 In 1994 Hewlett Packard partnered with Intel to create a new 64-bit architecture based on an earlier development called “EPIC”.
 This joint venture resulted in the IA-64 architecture that was used with Intel’s Itanium range of processors.
-Remarkable is the lack of backwards compatibility of the IA-64 architecture with x86 instructions.
+This IA-64 architecture maintained no backwards compatibility with x86 instructions, requiring slow software emulation in order to support existing software.
 The first Itanium processor was launched in June 2001.

-In reaction to Intel’s IA-64 architecture AMD began development of its own architecture.
+In reaction to Intel’s IA-64 architecture, AMD began development of its own architecture.
 AMD’s new architecture was an extension of x86 and still supported all legacy instructions.
 For this reason it was often called x86-64.
-AMD released its first 64-bit processor (Opteron) in April 2003.
+AMD released its first 64-bit processor (the Opteron) in April 2003.
 AMD’s architecture is often referenced as AMD64.
-Nowadays x64 editions of Windows still carry a AMD64 tag in their build string.
+Nowadays, x64 editions of Windows still carry a AMD64 tag in their build string.
 After AMD64 was a fact, Intel also started working on an x86-64 processor.
 Intel implemented the same instruction set AMD had created, but made some minor changes.
-This resulted in the Intel64 architecture.
-Generally all x86-64 processors are just called x64 or AMD64.
+This resulted in the EM64T architecture (later renamed to Intel64).
+Generally, all x86-64 processors are just labelled x64 or AMD64.

 A new Windows

-With the new x64 architecture and its extended capabilities a new version of Windows was also needed to take full advantage of those capabilities.
-While installing an x86 edition of Windows on x64 hardware is more than possible, it’s not going to get you any more performance.
-To get the most out of 64-bit a x64 edition of Windows was developed based on the Server 2003 codebase.
-The first special AMD64 compile known is build 5.2.3790.1033, compiled at 7 July 2003.
+With the new x64 architecture and its extended capabilities, a new version of Windows was also needed to take full advantage of those capabilities.
+While installing an x86 edition of Windows on x64 hardware is more than possible, it’s not going to get you any additional performance.
+To get the most out of 64-bit, a x64 edition of Windows was developed based on the Server 2003 codebase.
+The first known compile of AMD64 Windows was 5.2.3754, compiled on 23rd January 2003.
+At this stage, AMD64 support was still being developed within its own special lab (dnsrv_amd64), rather than support being availale and ready in the trunk.
 This build still uses the ‘64-bit Edition’ branding that was meant for IA-64 Windows editions.
-Later builds started using the final “x64 Edition” branding.
+Much later, around Q2 2004, builds started using the final “x64 Edition” branding.
 The first x64 Windows builds were rather primitive in that they were unable to run some standard x86 Windows applications.